3.3.3. Module Isolation

 In this chapter, you'll learn how modules are isolated, and what that means for your custom development.

-• Use Medusa's linking concepts, as explained in the Module Links chapters, to extend a module's data models and retrieve data across modules.
+- Use Module Links to extend an existing module's data models, and Query to retrieve data across modules.

 How are Modules Isolated?#